AdrianKuriata/lara-lol/README.md

 # Laralol

 This is a Laravel package which let you faster getting data from League of Legends API.
 It is my first package, if you want, you can open new issues and give me a clues what I can do better.
 This API now is available only with facades, but I planning let developers use global functions for call endpoints.
-Now you can install this package with only master branch, if i will end this package, make a tag and will be v1, now is beta.
+Now you can install this package with only master branch, if I will end this package, make a tag and will be v1, now is beta.

 ## Getting Started